walterdejong/synctool/doc/chapter4.md

   **obsolete** synctool now handles symbolic links in the correct way.

-* `ssh_control_persist <time|yes>`
+* `ssh_control_persist <time|yes|none>`

   This parameter maps directly to the OpenSSH `ControlPersist`.
-It is only used when SSH multiplexing was started, using `dsh -M`.
-It sets a timeout for the multiplex master connection.
+  It sets the default timeout for multiplexed connections, using `dsh -M`.
+  This parameter may be overridden on the command-line with `dsh --persist`.
   The time argument is a string like "1h" or "1h30m".
 When it is "yes", there is no timeout, and it will persist indefinitely until the master is stopped or terminated with `dsh -O stop` or `dsh -O exit`.
   Note that OpenSSH supports "`ControlPersist=no`", but synctool does not.
   It can be set to `none` to call `ssh` without `-o ControlPersist` option.
   The default timeout is 1 hour.
+This parameter only has effect for OpenSSH version 5.6 and later.

 * `require_extension <yes/no>`